Before we jump to some fascinating augmented reality stats, let’s start from the beginning.

 As technology advances, we are starting to unlock the potential of augmented reality.
 At this point, we can mostly wonder what it would look like when we’ve managed to get the most out of this technology.
 We’ve prepared AR statistics to answer this, and many other questions related to augmented reality, so read on.

-At the time of writing, the leading US platform for startups, AngelList lists nearly 4.6 million companies.
-Out of those 4.6 million companies, 1,684 companies are under the category of augmented reality startups.
-Additionally, the augmented reality sector counts 2,113 investors, and 436 job positions.
+As of January, 2020, the leading US platform for startups, AngelList lists nearly 5 million companies.
+Out of those 5 million companies, 1,952 companies are under the category of augmented reality startups.
+Additionally, the augmented reality sector counts 2,151 investors, and 527 job positions.

 2. Leap Motion released a prototype of the AR headset that could cost around $100 to mass-produce.